nicktheo59/nicktheo59.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d_M9h4Ndxts" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Although it's just a glimpse, all in all these 2 projects took up 4-5 years of my life, but can honestly now say I've now 'done' much of what a professional business person could expect 'first hand' - chaired a board, raised venture captial, encounters with famous entrepreneurs _and that jazz_.
+Although it's just a glimpse, all in all these 2 projects took up 4-5 years of my life, but can honestly now say I now have 'first hand know-how' about of what a professional business person could expect - chaired a board, raised venture captial, encounters with famous entrepreneurs _and that jazz_.

-My Parents and Grandparents trade was Food Retail (specifically takeaway Fish & Chips) so as a teen I was unboundedly curious to demystify the heights of word "Business".
-This speaks to the point I made about "Hatters" (i.e. "Fish Fryers") and the less tangibly defined role of knowledge workers behind the scenes -- I needed the concreteness of all these experiences to better relate with what makes the modern world tick.
+My Parents and Grandparents were in the Food Retail trade (specifically takeaway Fish & Chips) so as a teen I was unboundedly curious to demystify the heights of word "Business".
+This speaks to the point I made about "Hatters" (i.e. "Fish Fryers") and the less tangibly obvious role of Knowledge Workers behind the scenes -- I needed the concreteness of all these first-hand experiences in order to better relate to what makes the modern world tick.

 <a id="wiki"> </a>
 <br/>